larsiusprime/divingbell/README.md

 You see, I made some *questionable* design decisions throwing this rough prototype together, chief among them splitting app details out into *35,000+ individual files*.
+Same thing goes for app capsule images.

-Same thing goes for app capsule images (a straight Haxe->JS image rewrite, or an OpenFL DOM target build, could probably get away with just directly hotlinking app capsule images from Steam URL's directly, but the way I wrote this app I try to load the bytes directly and display them in OpenFL Bitmap objects, which is the wrong way to do things if you don't want to run into CORS issues.
+Now, a straight Haxe->JS image rewrite, or an OpenFL DOM target build, could probably get away with just directly hotlinking app capsule images from Steam URL's directly, but the way I wrote this app I try to load the bytes directly and display them in OpenFL Bitmap objects, which is the wrong way to do things if you don't want to run into CORS issues.
 So I just brute forced it by scraping all capsule images and dumping them into a folder.
 Needless to say, I used a much cleaner solution in Deep Dive.

 In case that link ever goes dark, you will need to reproduce this data yourself.